vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

         [...]
    }
 });

 ```
 [NOTE you can ignore the last parameter in `SwaggerRouter.swaggerRouter(...)`.
-As a result, services identifiers will be computed instead of using `operationId` from the swagger file. `GET /bottles/{bottle_id}` will become *GET_bottles_bottle-id*]
+As a result, services identifiers will be computed instead of using `operationId` from the swagger file.
+For instance, `GET /bottles/{bottle_id}` will become *GET_bottles_bottle-id*]

 ## Conclusion
 Vert.X and Swagger are great tools to build and document an API.
-The Vert.X-Swagger project is a simple tool made to save time, letting the developpers focusing on business code.
+The Vert.X-Swagger project was made to save time, letting the developpers focusing on business code.
 It can be seen as an API framework over Vert.X.

 You can also use the SwaggerRouter in your own project without using swagger-codegen.